tspannhw/bigdata-essentials/interview-questions/README.md

 - Explain window functions in Spark SQL ?
 - Explain about DataFrames used in spark ?
 - How do you write unit tests for spark ?
+- How do you sort the data in spark ?

 ### Hbase